The Definitive Guide to Redesigns & SEO

 Ask yourself: What topics does this website need to position on?
 Is there enough content to help them gain relevance?* Here are some samples/examples to think about:*

-- Plus a note about PDFs: Does the old website have a lot of PDFs?
-PDFs are great for printing, but not as great for SEO relevance.
-Engines can read PDFs, but still don't think very much of them compared to HTML content.
+Plus a note about PDFs: Engines can read PDFs, but still don't think very much of them compared to HTML content.
 When was the last time you saw a lot of PDFs in the Top 10 Results?
+Also, they're bad for mobile users.

 2. Design Iterations